 The dry season ordeal

 This film follows one of them, a young male.
-Will he be able to find space in a safe zone and stay there until the rains are back, synonymous of survival and mating?
+Will he be able to find space in a safe zone and stay there until the rains come back, synonymous of survival and mating?

 THE CLAN OF THE BABY BABOON [52’]